Shubham11git/FaceRecognitionProject/README.md

 **Note**: face_recognition library needs to be forked on your Github and then include that in requirements.txt file

-This app is live [Here](https://shubhamkhobra-facerecognitionproject-server-vxzfrp.streamlit.app/) and it successfully recognizes faces of Barack Obama, Joe Biden and, Elon Musk.
+This app is live [here](https://shubhamkhobra-facerecognitionproject-server-vxzfrp.streamlit.app/) and it accurately recognizes faces of Barack Obama, Joe Biden and, Elon Musk.
 Images of these faces are stored in the 'images' directory.